-- silent (boolean, optional) Whether print messages during construction - feature_names (list, optional) Set names for features. - feature_types (list, optional) Set types for features. - nthread (integer, optional) Number of threads to use for loading data when parallelization is applicable.
-If -1, uses maximum threads available on the system. - enable_categorical (boolean, optional) New in version 1.3.0.
+- missing (float, optional) Value in the input data which needs to be present as a missing value.
+If None, defaults to np.nan. - silent (boolean, optional) Whether print messages during construction - feature_names (list, optional) Set names for features. - feature_types (list, optional) Set types for features. - nthread (integer, optional) Number of threads to use for loading data when parallelization is applicable.
+If -1, uses maximum threads available on the system. - group (array_like) Group size for all ranking group. - qid (array_like) Query ID for data samples, used for ranking. - label_lower_bound (array_like) Lower bound for survival training. - label_upper_bound (array_like) Upper bound for survival training. - feature_weights (array_like, optional) Set feature weights for column sampling. - enable_categorical (boolean, optional) New in version 1.3.0.